 Jane is excited to be working with Wisconsin Microfinance and to continue to change the lives of entrepreneurs in Haiti and the Philippines.
-As co-executive director of Wisconsin Microfinance she hopes to further integrate Wisconsin Microfinance into the Madison and regional communities and to increase its donor base.
+As Executive Director of Wisconsin Microfinance she hopes to further integrate Wisconsin Microfinance into the Madison and regional communities and to increase Wisconsin Microfinance's impact worldwide.

 Board of Directors